ShivangKakkar/pystark/docs/start/variables.md

 ## Other Variables

 Necessity of these variables depends on particular use case.
 For example, you need `DATABASE_URL` only if you use sql database.
-You need `REDIS_URL` only if you use redis as your database.

 - `DATABASE_URL` - needed only for PostgreSQL database
-- `REDIS_URL` - needed only for Redis database (public endpoint)
-- `REDIS_PASSWORD` - needed only for Redis database
 - `DB_SESSION` - needed only for using Telegram as a database.
 - `DB_CHAT_ID`- needed only for using Telegram as a database (ID of a new channel).